mschmittdev/portfolio/data/articles/csr-ssr-ssg.md

 Since the pages don't refresh on every request, the user has a smooth and fast experience exploring the website.

 ### Disadvantages
-#### Slow on initial request
+#### Slow on the initial request
 When the website gets requested for the first time by a client, it needs to load the whole JavaScript file, call the APIs (if applicable) and generate the content based on the received data.
 This slows down the initial load.

 #### Lack of SEO possibilities
 As the HTML file that is sent to the browser is more or less empty, search engine crawlers cannot find any content to read unless they execute the JavaScript bundle.
-Thus, it's difficult for search engines to index your website and will likely not appear in search result pages.
+Thus, it's difficult for search engines to index your website, and will likely not appear in search result pages.

 ### Use cases
 Taking the advantages and disadvantages into account, CSR is most suitable for web pages that don't have any SEO needs but want to provide a smooth user experience, especially when they spend a lot of time on the site.
 This can be the case for: